QUARTERLY UPDATE

 One of our greatest joys is supporting students preparing for ministry.

 For the coming academic year, Westminster has committed to providing more than £150,000 toward student living expenses through the Knox Scholarship Fund.
-This fund currently faces a significant shortfall and requires additional support if we are to continue assisting students at current levels.
+This fund requires additional input if we are to continue assisting students at current levels.

 Tuition Scholarships